Emergency Lighting: The Definitive Guide

 The occupants are out of danger once they leave the building and move far away from it to an open and safe area.
 Therefore, emergency lights should also be placed outside of the building near the exits.
 So people can continue moving to safer locations.

-Emergency lighting designers must consider all this and more to ensure the highest level of public safety during emergencies.
-Additional lighting locations include near helpful emergency signage, dangerous equipment, narrow passages, etc.
+Emergency lighting designers must consider all this and more to ensure public safety during emergencies.
+Additional lighting locations include nearby helpful emergency signage, dangerous equipment, narrow passages, etc.

 Emergency Lighting Design

-Many countries have health and safety inspection systems in place that can guide your emergency lighting design.
+Many countries have health and safety inspection systems that can guide your emergency lighting design.
 Alternatively, you can hire an emergency lighting expert as a designer to oversee the project.

 For those of you with a DIY (do it yourself) attitude.
-You can check out the following guide to emergency lighting design to help you get started.
+You can check out the following emergency lighting design guide to start.

 Minimum Lighting Levels (Brightness)

-Minimum brightness levels ensure building occupants can easily move out of the building in the event of an emergency power outage.
-The brightness level of an area is measured in lux.
+Minimum brightness levels ensure building occupants can easily move out in the event of an emergency power outage.
+An area’s brightness level is measured in lux.

 The lux value of light decreases as you move away from it.
 So minimum luminance standards are defined to ensure a base value of lux is enforced throughout the area.